Wilma B. Liebman: NLRB Chair

 During her tenure as Chair, Liebman called for Congress to update and revise the National Labor Relations Act, which has not undergone any fundamental revisions since 1947.
 "It is unrealistic to expect fundamental change in labor because we are constrained by the law's statutory text, precedent, the review process and constant turnover of board members," she told a Congressional hearing in September 2009.

 Liebman stepped down as chair of the NLRB and as a member of the board when her term expired on August 27, 2011.
 President Obama named Mark Gaston Pearce as her replacement as chair.

 Following her resignation from the NLRB, she became a visiting assistant professor in the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.

 Memberships

 Liebman is a former executive board member of the Industrial Relations Research Association, and a former executive board member of the College of Labor and Employment Lawyers.
+As of 2022, Liebman sits on the board of the nonprofit Ownership Works.